la2050/archive/_projects/2015/kensington-presents-free-outdoor-arts-programming-for-all-ages-with-california-state-parks.md

    Citizens of Culture
    Street Symphony
    The Bluegrass Situation
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Our total budget will be in the range of $125,000 for the year, with additional funds raised through small individual donations and limited corporate sponsorship.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Our total budget breaks down as follows:

-   $10,000 / show at the Viaduct x 10 Shows
-   $25K / Organizational Admin

-   Viaduct:
-   3.5K - Artists Compensation
-   1.5K - Youth engagement program
-   1K - Event Staffing - Kensington (A/V, Set up, Clean up)
-   750 - Event Staffing - CA State Parks (Security, Set up, clean up) 1k - Infrastructure rentals (porta potties, tables, chairs, trashcans, etc) 750 - A/V Rentals
-   750 - Marketing / Outreach
-   750 - Insurance
 How do you plan to scale the success of your proposal?: >- Our long term vision for Kensington Presents is to continue our partnership with CA State Parks, including regular programming at The Viaduct, an annual